LIBERATING FOOTBALL TRAVEL

 Teams, tales and tips – a guide to the local game

 Despite Köln’s 25-year absence from the European limelight, the passion had never really dimmed.
-The season that Köln regained top-flight status in 2013-14, crowds at the RheinEnergieStadion averaged a near capacity 49,000, a figure that has barely wavered since.
+The season that Köln regained top-flight status in 2013-14, crowds at the RheinEnergieStadion averaged a near capacity 49,000, a figure that has barely wavered since, not even during a miserable campaign of five wins and relegation from the Bundesliga exactly ten years later.

 Cologne is rooted in the game.
 This is the site of Germany’s main sports university – the nation’s top football coaches all receive their training here.
 For 14 years, former Köln player Hennes Weisweiler, who later led his former club and nearby Mönchengladbach to four titles, headed the academy.